DonJon6062/BeginningWebsiteInterfaces/readme.txt

 This is the readMe file.
-Attatched is the verification of CSS upholding to modern standards, the css file and HTML page.
+Attatched is the verification of CSS upholding to modern standards, the HTML verification of upholding modern standards, the css file and HTML page.
+The output is the lyrics to 'The Riddle' on a grey background with yellow/gold text, centered.